I realise that these draft papers are rather a dull use of a blog but it is why I started it originally.

 These two features suggest a way to understand tacit knowledge: it is not, or perhaps cannot be made, explicit and it is connected to action, the practical knowledge of a skilled agent.
 The latter connection suggests a way in which tacit knowledge can have a content: as practical knowledge of how to do something.
 Taking tacit knowledge to be practical suggests one way in which it is untellable.
 It cannot be made explicit except in context-dependent practical demonstrations.
 It is not that it is mysteriously ineffable but that it cannot be put into words alone.

-Psychiatric diagnostic judgement can be thought of as an example of such a skill: the ability to recognise in context the manifestation of psychiatric illness.
-Polanyi also compares recognition to a practical skill, likening it to bicycle riding:.
+Psychiatric diagnostic judgement can be thought of as an example of such a skill: the ability to recognise, in a particular context, the manifestation of psychiatric illness.
+Polanyi also compares recognition to a practical skill, likening it to bicycle riding:

 I may ride a bicycle and say nothing, or pick out my macintosh among twenty others and say nothing.
 Though I cannot say clearly how I ride a bicycle nor how I recognise my macintosh (for I don’t know it clearly), yet this will not prevent me from saying that I know how to ride a bicycle and how to recognise my macintosh.
 For I know that I know how to do such things, though I know the particulars of what I know only in an instrumental manner and am focally quite ignorant of them. [ibid: 88]

-Thus Polanyi’s own account of the tacit nature of recognition faces some key questions.
-But, in setting out the issues, a more minimal account of tacit knowledge has already been suggested.
+Thus Polanyi’s own account of the tacit nature of recognition faces objections.
+But such criticism suggests the possibility of a more minimal account of tacit knowledge.
 Recognition is tacit because it is a skill – for example, developed through repetition and critical practice and demonstrated in applications – and because it can thus be articulated only in context-dependent terms such as ‘like this!’.
 It cannot be explicated in words alone independently of additional practical demonstrations in context.

 If the skilled diagnostic judgement described in the previous section by Kraus, Maj and Parnas is thought of as tacit knowledge as just explicated then it can be contrasted with criteriological diagnosis in the following way.
-The criteria set out in ICD and DSM are an attempt to make psychiatric diagnosis explicit.
+The criteria set out in ICD and DSM are an attempt to make psychiatric diagnosis explicit, to put it into words alone.
 They attempt to set out context-independent descriptions of psychiatric syndromes.

 Such an attempt is akin to attempting to model an ability to recognise colours and shades on general knowledge of the names for colours that ordinary people have.
 For most people, the ability to recognise, think about and recall (at least for some period) particular shades of colour goes beyond what they can make explicit linguistically.
 The ability can instead be manifested by pointing to particular instances of colour themselves.
-By contrast with the fine discriminations that can be made in context, colour vocabulary is generally vague.
+By contrast with the fine discriminations that can be made in the presence of actual colours and shades, colour vocabulary is generally vague.

-Similarly, by contrast with the context depending discriminations of skilled clinicians, the criteria set out in diagnostic manuals are vague and imprecise.
-Because they are context-independent, the criteria in DSM and ICD are portable.
-There is an advantage in communication of a linguistic codification of diagnosis that floats free of particular contexts.
+Similarly, by contrast with the context depending discriminations of skilled clinicians made in the presence of their patients and clients, the criteria set out in diagnostic manuals are vague.
+Because they are fully linguistic, the criteria in DSM and ICD are portable.
+There is an advantage in communication of a linguistic codification of diagnosis that floats free of particular inter-personal relations.
 But it is bought at the cost of precision.
-By contrast, the features that play a role in the top-down diagnoses of skilled clinicians are identified in the context of a particular patient’s or client’s psychological whole.
+By contrast, the features that play a role in the top-down diagnoses of skilled clinicians are identified in the presence of a particular patient’s or client’s psychological whole.
 Such recognition cannot be captured in words alone.

 Criteria and other minds

 In the previous section, I suggested that tacit knowledge can be used to shed light on the idea that an overall top down or gestalt diagnostic judgement could be more specific than a diagnosis based on general but vague criteria.
-A skilled clinician has a recognitional skill which can only be exemplified in context-dependent judgements about particular patients or clients.
+A skilled clinician has a recognitional skill which can only be exemplified in context-dependent judgements in the presence of patients or clients.
 That is to approach the problem from an epistemological perspective: what it is to have knowledge in this way.
 In this section, I will complement that by taking an ontological view.
-What could the relation be between the underlying mental states and conditions amounting to mental illness or disease syndromes and the more epistemically accessible criteria set out in DSM and ICD?
+What could the relation be between the underlying mental states and conditions amounting to mental illness or disease syndromes and the more apparently epistemically accessible criteria set out in DSM and ICD?
+Addressing this question will also address the active role of patients and clients raised just now.

-To outline an answer to this question I will outline a debate from the philosophy of mind that our knowledge of other minds in general is based on behavioural criteria.
+To sketch an answer to this question I will consider a debate from the philosophy of mind about whether our knowledge of other minds in general is based on behavioural criteria.
 Although the argument against that view that I will outline does not directly carry over to the case of psychiatric diagnosis, it does suggest why criteriological diagnosis is vague compared to top-down or gestalt judgement.

 The reason for this qualification is the following intuition.
 Whilst, in general, pain behaviour is the expression of underlying pain, on occasion behaviour which resembles pain behaviour in every detail is not the expression of pain.
 It may be the result of acting or pretence.
 (And equally, genuine underlying pain may sometimes be stoically kept from expression.)
 As a result, the criterial support that apparent pain behaviour gives for a judgement that someone is in pain is taken to be defeasible.
 It can, on occasion, be overturned.